zmasek/shamrock/docs/source/usage.rst

     api.species()
     api.distributions()

-They correspond to the Trefle API endpoints.
+They correspond to the Trefle API endpoints (or the future drop-in).

 Advanced methods exist and are explained below.